EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/parts_list.md

 **Pros:**
 - Much better performance and higher framerates up to 70 FPS with lower latency
 - No conflicts with advanced FBT setups such as Vive or Tundra Trackers
-- No heatsinks required due to lower power consumption and heat emission
 - Can be wireless or wired
 - Less soldering required